-(20CE0170) FUNDAMENTALS OF CIVIL ENGINEERING (OPEN ELECTIVE-I)
+(20CE0170) FUNDAMENTALS OF CIVIL ENGINEERING (OPEN ELECTIVE-I) (Common to all branches)

 - 1. To impart basic knowledge on Civil-Engineering. - 2.
 To familiarize the materials and measurements used in Civil Engineering. - 3.
 To provide the exposure on the fundamental elements of civil engineering structures.